The Stable Project

 About the Property

-The Shirley-Eustis House, known as “Shirley Place” while it was occupied by the Colonial Governor and his family, was a sprawling estate that included thirty-three acres of land and at least three buildings.
-One of the buildings on the estate was a grand stable, built to house Governor Shirley’s collection of fine horses.
-You can even see it just to the left of the house in the above engraving from 1776.
+The Shirley-Eustis House, known as “Shirley Hall” while it was occupied by the colonial Governor William Shirley and his family, was a sprawling estate that included thirty-three acres of land and at least three buildings.
+One of the buildings was a grand stable, 80’ long by 30’ deep, built to house Governor Shirley’s collection of fine horses.
+You can even see an artist’s version of it just to the left of the house in the above engraving from 1776.
 In addition to the horses, the stable also housed the enslaved men who cared for them - these men held positions such as stableboys, grooms, and footmen.

 In 2019, the Shirley-Eustis House Association discovered definitively that part of the stable and slave quarters still exists.
-It sits at what is now 42-44 Shirley Street and has been used as a private residence for over 150 years.
+It sits at what is now 42-44 Shirley Street.
+It was cut in half and converted into a duplex around 1875.
 Though its appearance has changed, the interior framing and some plaster work is original to the eighteenth century and are visible remnants of the world those stableboys and grooms knew.

 Why Is It Important?